Is there a fruit that symbolises this time of year more than the apple?

 Our slices aren’t quite dry yet but we’ll be dipping them in honey when they are – yum!

 We’ve had loads of fun trying out new recipes with our homegrown apples.
 This is the perfect time of year to celebrate and enjoy one of our most ‘British’ fruits – which is why English Heritage host the Audley End Apple Festival in Autumn every year.
 The festival showcases over 100 types of apples and there are gardening tips, cookery displays, craft demos and lots of food and drink to try.
 It’s also very much a family event, with extensive grounds for children to burn of steam in and lots of games – including the chance for children to try their hand at being William Tell and shoot an apple with a bow and arrow!
-The festival takes place on 26th & 27th September, visit the festival website for more information.
+The festival takes place on 26th & 27th September.

 So, have we inspired you to bake with apples this season, or visit the Audley End festival?
 I’d love to hear what you get up to in the comments.